eosnetworkfoundation/mandel-eosjs/README.md

 `transact()` is used to sign and push transactions onto the blockchain with an optional configuration object parameter.
 This parameter can override the default value of `broadcast: true`, and can be used to fill TAPOS fields given `blocksBehind` and `expireSeconds`.
 Given no configuration options, transactions are expected to be unpacked with TAPOS fields (`expiration`, `ref_block_num`, `ref_block_prefix`) and will automatically be broadcast onto the chain.

-With the introduction of Mandel v3.1 the retry transaction feature also adds 5 new optional fields to the configuration object:
+With the introduction of Antelope v3.1 the retry transaction feature also adds 5 new optional fields to the configuration object:

 - `useOldRPC`: use old RPC `push_transaction`, rather than new RPC send_transaction
 - `useOldSendRPC`: use old RPC `/v1/chain/send_transaction`, rather than new RPC `/v1/chain/send_transaction2`
 - `returnFailureTrace`: return partial traces on failed transactions
 - `retryTrxNumBlocks`: request node to retry transaction until in a block of given height, blocking call
 - `retryIrreversible`: request node to retry transaction until it is irreversible or expires, blocking call

+With the introduction of Antelope v4.0 the read only transaction feature adds a new optional field to the configuration object:

+- `readOnly` : send read only transaction, using `/v1/chain/send_read_only_transaction`.

 ```js
 (async () => {